Teófilo Gutiérrez: River Plate

 After the relationship between Cruz Azul and the player worsened due to the persistent interest of River Plate's coach Ramón Díaz to bring the Colombian to his squad, Cruz Azul and River Plate reached an agreement thought to be around US$3 million in July 2013.
 Gutierrez has said that it was his dream to play for the Buenos Aires-based club.
 However, River Plate did not have sufficient funds for the player, and eventually he made a return to Cruz Azul.
 However, the issues were resolved thanks to FIFA's involvement, and the transfer was made official in August 2013.

 He made his debut in a 2–1 loss against Colón on 25 August, where he scored his first goal.

 He would later be part of the team that crowned itself champion in the following tournament, scoring 6 goals.

 Under the management of Marcelo Gallardo, the Colombian scored 10 goals in 10 appearances in the 2014 Torneo de Transición.

 In December 2014 River Plate won the 2014 Copa Sudamericana after a 3–1 aggregate victory over Atlético Nacional.
 This was Gutierrez's second title with the club.
 As a result of his great performances throughout the year, he was named as the 2014 South American Footballer of the Year, becoming only the second Colombian to win the award, after Carlos Valderrama.
 In February 2015, River Plate won the 2015 Recopa Sudamericana against San Lorenzo, with Gutierrez participating in both legs, hitting the post twice in the first leg.

 On 27 May 2015, he scored and assisted in a 3–0 victory in the 2015 Copa Libertadores quarter-finals against Cruzeiro.
 Four days later, in his last match for River, he scored in a 2–0 victory against Rosario Central.
+In July 2015, shortly after Colombia's elimination from the Copa America, it became known that the Colombian striker had a desire to leave the club; River later announced that if the player returned to the club, he would have to play for the reserve team.
+Additionally, his agent stated that River Plate failed to pay the player's bonuses, but the club's president stated that nothing was owed to the player.